Have A Grande Time

 You’ll find an array of locally owned cafes, restaurants and gift shops and year-round Farmer’s Market.
 The downtown core has recently undergone a revitalization project for an even more inviting and walkable shopping district.

-Downtown is also home to five art galleries.
+Downtown is also home to many art galleries.
 Some artwork comes from far-away places but Grande Prairie has also produced many talented artisans who craft works such as sculptures, paintings and pottery.
 These venues provide the opportunity to showcase their wares.

 The Art Gallery of Grande Prairie, located in the Montrose Cultural Centre along with the public library, and the nearby Centre for Creative Arts are both excellent locations to check out fabulous exhibits.
-If you happen to be downtown for an opening night at either of these locations, you can meet some gifted artists!
+If you happen to be downtown for an opening night at either of these locations, you can meet some gifted artists! if you are looking to purchase a special piece of art, private galleries such as the Grant Berg Gallery are the perfect place to visit

 Places to Eat